lJuanGB/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Created a :ref:`prescribedMotionStateEffector` dynamics module for appending rigid bodies with prescribed motion to the spacecraft hub.
 - Added :ref:`solarArrayReference` to compute the reference angle and angle rate for a rotating solar array.
+- Created a :ref:`prescribedRot1DOF` fsw module to profile a prescribed rotational maneuver for a secondary rigid body connected to the spacecraft hub.
+To simulate the maneuver, this module must be connected to the :ref:`prescribedMotionStateEffector` dynamics module.

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------